Bereyziat-Development/fastapi-template/README.md

     docker compose logs backend
     ```

-6. Now you can open your browser and interact with these URLs:
+Perfect!
+We are done here 🙌 You can now open your favorite browser and interact with these URLs:

-    REST API entry point: http://localhost/api/
+* http://localhost/api/ - FastAPI: REST API entry point

-    Automatic interactive documentation with Swagger UI: http://localhost/docs
+* http://localhost/docs - Swagger: Automatic interactive API documentation

-    PGAdmin, PostgreSQL admin platform: http://localhost:5050
+* http://localhost:5050 - PGAdmin: PostgreSQL admin platform

-### Package management with uv
+### How to edit the code?

-By default, the dependencies are managed with [uv](https://docs.astral.sh/uv/).
+First install the python dependencies locally.
+Dependencies are managed with [uv](https://docs.astral.sh/uv/).
 You can install uv using pip or with their standalone installer:

 ```Bash
 curl -LsSf https://astral.sh/uv/install.sh | sh